 6. Get Personal

 People do business with those they know, like and trust.
 If it fits your brand, be more conversational in customer communication.
 Use real employee names when sending emails or leaving messages.
+As Fernanda from Nextiva points out in her article on customer service tips learning a customer’s name, and using it at the beginning of a pitch and throughout conversations is a great way to create a personal connection.

 7. Empower Your Staff to Make Their Own Decisions